harryb0905/CommitmentManager---FYP/quark/README.md

 ## Introduction

-Quark is a simple, declarative programming language allowing developers to easily define contracts.
+Quark is a simple, declarative programming language allowing merchants to easily define contracts.

-Quark uses specifications to define conditions in contracts.
+Quark uses specifications to define contract conditions.

 For example, an offer can be created whereby an item is offered by you to another person.
 You can define the price, the quality and any other parameters, such as the deadline before which a payment should be made.